sdementen/gnucash-utilities/docs/source/doc/doc.rst

 .. literalinclude:: ../../../report_example/report_simplest_parameters.py

 Each option is an additional argument to the 'generate_report' function with its type defined through python type annotations.

+Options currently supported are:

+ - date with DateOption
+ - float with RangeOption
+ - str with StringOption

 A report that access the book
 -----------------------------